swaldman/c3p0-play/README.md

 + `c3p0.play.dataSourceNames`: [a comma separated String or HOCON list of Strings, default in names read from play-style config]
 If you wish to configure DaraSource purely in c3p0 native format, you can declare DataSource here.
 Each name will be mapped to a single DataSource that will be made available at runtime.
++ `c3p0.play.eager`: [boolean value, default is `true`] If `true` (or unset), the plugin will create and destroy a Connection on startupt to eagerly initialize Connection pools in c3p0 DataSources.
+If `false`, the plugin will immediately prepare DataSources, but the pool initialization and the overhead of pool maintenance will be deferred until the first client request.
-+ `c3p0.play.enabled`: [boolean value, default is `true`] The plugin will function and initialize c3p0 DataSources if true (or unset).
++ `c3p0.play.enabled`: [boolean value, default is `true`] The plugin will function and create c3p0 DataSources if `true` (or unset).
 The plugin will do nothing if this value is `false`.
 + `c3p0.play.importPlayStyleConfig`: [boolean value, default is `true`, __very rarely used__] If set to `false`, c3p0 will _not_ try
 to transalte and import Play-style config.
 This is useful if you wish to run your app in mixed mode, with some c3p0 DataSources and some BoneCP DataSources.
 You can configure c3p0 DataSources with `c3p0.play.dataSourceNames`